The Instant

 Minor Quibbles

-- The fragmented structure may challenge readers seeking narrative continuity.
+- The loose structure may not suit readers who want a strong narrative arc.

-- Its quiet introspection can feel emotionally distant at times.
+- Its quiet tone can feel distant if you prefer more dramatic memoirs.

 Final Thoughts